afterpay/sdk-ios/CONTRIBUTING.md

 ### Bootstrapping

-We are using [Mint](https://github.com/yonaskolb/Mint) to manage development dependencies.
+We are using [Mint][mint] to manage development dependencies.
 These can be pre-installed by running `./Tools/mint/mint bootstrap` from the root directory of the repository (recommended).
 Otherwise they will automatically install as part of a build phase script.

 ### Recommended